YBruz/JenkinsBuildGraph/README.md

 # JenkinsBuildGraph
-Generate a timeline graph of recent Jenkins jobs for all executors to aid in debugging or spotting under utilised hardware
+Generate an interactive html timeline graph of recent Jenkins jobs for all executors to aid in debugging or spotting under utilised hardware